Import Procedures for a Pet Bird Entering (Non-U.S. Origin) the United States

 Pet Birds The USDA defines pet birds as those that are imported for personal pleasure of their individual owners and are not intended for resale.
 Birds which the USDA defines as poultry, including doves and pigeons, are not considered pets and are imported under different rules.

 All non-U.S. origin pet birds may be imported into the United States provided that the country of origin is not listed on the Advisory list above.
-Except for those of Canadian origin, pet birds are required to be quarantined for 30 days in a USDA Animal Import Center at the owner’s expense.
+Pet birds are required to be quarantined for 30 days in a USDA Animal Import Center at the owner’s expense.
 A reservation at the facility must be made in advance by contacting the USDA port veterinarian.
+Pet birds originating from or transiting through British Columbia, Canada, are also required to be quarantined for 30 days.

 In order to enter the United States, provide the following: